On the Model Theory of Open Incidence Structures: The Rank 2 Case: The general framework

 \section{The general framework}

 In this paper we investigate the first-order theory of open incidence structures of rank $2$, such as open projective planes, open Steiner systems, and similar classes of geometric objects.
 To cover all these examples we proceed in an axiomatic fashion, and we start in Section \ref{subsec:1} by introducing a class of finitary conditions (Context \ref{context}) that carves out a special subclass of Hrushovski constructions that covers all the geometric theories which we are interested in.
-In Section \ref{subsec:2} we introduce the main technical device of our article, namely that of $\mrm{HF}$-orders.
-In Section \ref{subsec:3} we introduce the theory $T^+$, which is the main object of investigation of the article, and we state the crucial assumptions \ref{main_th} which we later verify for all our concrete examples.
-In Section \ref{subsec:4} we prove the main result of the paper, i.e., that under the context from \ref{context} and the assumptions from \ref{main_th} the theory $T^+$ is both complete and stable.
-In Section \ref{subsec:5} we list an additional set of assumptions (\ref{assumptions_forking}) and we use them to characterise the relation of forking independence in models of $T^+$.
-Finally, in Sections \ref{subsec:no_superstability} and \ref{subsec:no_prime} we identify some further conditions which entail that $T^+$ is respectively not superstable, and that it does not have a prime model, it is not model complete and does not have quantifier elimination.
+In Section \ref{subsec:3} we introduce the theory $T^+$, which is the main object of investigation of the article, and prove that that generic $M_\star$ of the class $(\mathcal{K},\oleq)$ is always a model of $T^+$.
+In Section \ref{subsec:4} we state the crucial assumptions \ref{main_th}(\hyperref[completeness_axiom]{C1})-(\hyperref[the_K_homogeneous_lemma]{C2}), which we later verify for all our concrete examples, and we prove the first main result of the paper, i.e., that the theory $T^+$ is complete.
+In Section \ref{subsec:2} we introduce the main technical device of our article, namely that of $\mrm{HF}$-orders, and the key assumption \ref{ass:hf_closure}(\hyperref[the_hf_axiom]{C3}) on the existence of a $\mrm{HF}$-closure.
+In Section \ref{subsec:5} we derive from the former conditions the stability of the theory $T^+$, and we additionally characterise the relation of forking independence in its models.
+Finally, in Sections \ref{subsec:no_superstability} and \ref{subsec:no_prime} we identify the additional assumptions \ref{assumption:no-superstability_2}(\hyperref[CP]{C4}) and \ref{assumptions:no_prime}(\hyperref[F=C]{C5})-(\hyperref[delta-rank]{C7}), which entail respectively that $T^+$ is not superstable, and that it does not have a prime model, it is not model complete and does not have quantifier elimination.